spicybirsge/spicybirsge/README.md

 - 👋 Hi, I’m Spicybridge1789
-- ✈ I am interested in aviation.
+- ✈ I am interested in aviation and code.
 - 🚦 I code in javascript.